-Kettering General Hospital
+Kettering General Hospital: (updated October 2015)

 - Research articles/items of interest are uploaded on the Trust Intranet site and circulated to relevant staff for information and to inform practice changes - Training programmes include learning from Serious Case Reviews and Serious Incidents and issues discussed at the Trust internal Safeguarding Steering Group with the expectation that members cascade the learning to their respective teams. - Bespoke training packages are delivered to areas with high Paediatric footfall to reinforce key messages and embed learning from events. - Safeguarding Training is mandatory for all staff groups and recorded centrally.
-Data distributed monthly and monitored at local and strategic level. - The audit programme is developed and monitored through the internal Safeguarding Steering Group and presentations made to same.
-This includes Section 11 audit and Markers of Good Practice as well as other self assessment tools.
-Areas of deficit are actioned appropriately and supported through the Director of Nursing. - There are quarterly Clinical Governance meetings within Paediatrics to examine cases, discuss/reflect on what went well and what lessons could be learned to change future practice.
+Data distributed monthly and monitored at local and strategic level. - The audit programme is developed and monitored through the internal Safeguarding Steering Group (SSG) and presentations made to same.
+This includes Section 11 audit safeguarding referrals, as well as other self assessment tools.
+Areas of deficit are actioned appropriately and supported through the Director of Nursing and Quality. - There are quarterly Clinical Governance meetings within Paediatrics to examine cases, discuss/reflect on what went well and what lessons could be learned to change future practice.
+Summary of learning shared with SSG. - As a quality assurance tool, the Trust utilises the "Friends and Family Test" and "Patient Experience Questionnaire" and collects patient's stories for presentation to Board. - Quality Governance Team liaise with Safeguarding Team for any complaint or Serious Incident where there is the possibility of safeguarding issues. - Data Protection team liaise with safeguarding team regarding release of information from the organisation.